-I am proud to present the 2017-2018 University Health System Nursing Annual Report.
-In 2018, the Health System submitted its application for the Magnet Nursing designation by the American Nurses’ Credentialing Center (ANCC) for the third time.
-In order to achieve Magnet status, a facility must exemplify five model components: Transformational Leadership, Structural Empowerment, Exemplary Professional Practice, New Knowledge, Innovations and Improvements, and Empirical Quality Results.
+I am proud to present the 2017-2018 University Health Nursing Annual Report.
+In 2018, University Health submitted its application for the Magnet Nursing designation by the American Nurses’ Credentialing Center (ANCC) for the third time.
+In order to achieve Magnet status, a facility must exemplify five model components: Transformational Leadership, Structural Empowerment, Exemplary Professional Practice, New Knowledge, Innovations and Improvements and Empirical Quality Results.

-The Nursing Professional Practice Model reflects the mission of the University Health System to provide high quality and compassionate care to our community.
+The Nursing Professional Practice Model reflects the mission of the University Health to provide high quality and compassionate care to our community.
 In January 2003, the theory of Modeling and Role Modeling, developed by Helen Erickson, PhD, RN, AHN-BC, FAAN, was adopted to guide our nursing practice.
 Using Modeling and Role Modeling, nurses aspire to accept and respect individuals’ unique views of themselves and their world.
-Sixteen years and two American Nurse Credentialing Center Magnet designations later, Modeling and Role Modeling continues to guide nursing practice and care delivery throughout the Health System and the community it serves.
+Sixteen years and three American Nurse Credentialing Center Magnet designations later, Modeling and Role Modeling continues to guide nursing practice and care delivery throughout University Health and the community it serves.

-In preparation for University Health System’s third Magnet designation, Dr. Erickson was invited to meet with nursing staff in 2018, to explore how Modeling and Role Modeling has affected the delivery of healthcare within our Health System.
+In preparation for University Health’s third Magnet designation, Dr. Erickson was invited to meet with nursing staff in 2018, to explore how Modeling and Role Modeling has affected the delivery of health care within University Health.
 During unit tours with Dr. Erickson, nurses shared examples of how Modeling and Role Modeling shaped their academic development and defined their delivery of care.

-The painting includes San Antonio landmarks to represent the community that University Health System serves.
-Among these are landmarks that represent the vital role and history of the University Health System, including the historical Robert Brady Green Hospital from 1917, the original Bexar County Hospital of 1968 and the recently constructed Sky Tower of 2014.
-These landmarks illustrate our commitment to transform healthcare and serve the community.
+The painting includes San Antonio landmarks to represent the community that University Health serves.
+Among these are landmarks that represent the vital role and history of the University Health, including the historic Robert B. Green Hospital from 1917, the original Bexar County Hospital of 1968 and the recently constructed Sky Tower of 2014.
+These landmarks illustrate our commitment to transform health care and serve the community.
 The artist’s approach subtly includes the concepts within Dr. Erickson’s theory that represent a nurse’s objective and subjective view of the client.
 The intent of the hidden words is to encourage the observer to pause and interact with the painting, similarly to the way a nurse must pause and interact with the patient.
-Dr. Erickson’s open arms represent the “long arm” or influence of nursing while illustrating the University Health System’s role in extending that nurturance to the community.
+Dr. Erickson’s open arms represent the “long arm” or influence of nursing while illustrating the University Health's role in extending that nurturing to the community.

 The Power Us ED initiative revamped the triage process.
 The fast-track area originally had 12-14 beds dedicated to patients with Emergency Severity Index (ESI) levels of 4 to 5.
 These patients comprised approximately 15% of the ED population.
 To create a standard flow for patients, fast track (ESI 4 to 5) and mid-track (ESI 3) rooms merged to reduce wait times and decrease overall length of stay.
 The areas were merged to “Power Pod” in December 2018.
 ESI helps rapidly identify and prioritize patients that can’t wait and helps determine acuity of the waiting room and the Emergency Department as a whole.

-For more than 100 years, the University Health System has played a key leadership role in educating skilled and compassionate healthcare professionals.
+For more than 100 years, the University Health has played a key leadership role in educating skilled and compassionate health care professionals.
 A collaborative spirit has guided many of its innovative programs.

-Debbie Sikes, DNP, RN, CNE, Veteran to BSN Director, Texas Tech University Health Science Center, noted, “University Health System has been an amazing partner and we have been supported since day one.
+Debbie Sikes, DNP, RN, CNE, Veteran to BSN Director, Texas Tech University Health Science Center, noted, “University Health has been an amazing partner and we have been supported since day one.
 It has been a synergistic relationship.
-The Health System has brought staff, faculty and a simulation lab to develop new nurses and provide veterans the opportunity to expand their career path.
+University Health has brought staff, faculty and a simulation lab to develop new nurses and provide veterans the opportunity to expand their career path.